15 tools that every mobile designer needs to have.

 5) Skala Preview–http://bjango.com/mac/skala/

 Skala Preview displays size and colour accurate image previews on any iOS or Android device.
-What makes Skala Preview so incredibly useful, is how it allows designers to preview canvases as they edit (if they’re using Photoshop CS5, CS6 or CC).
+What makes Skala Preview so incredibly useful to the UX design process, is how it allows mobile designers to preview canvases as they edit (if they’re using Photoshop CS5, CS6 or CC).
 Just set up a remote connection and every single change you make to your design will update instantly.

 7) Adobe Color–https://color.adobe.com/